aschulz90/ble_app_interface/README.md

 4. Install [persistent_config_interface](https://github.com/aschulz90/persistent_config_interface)
 5. Run MagicMirror with sudo or configure your Rapsberry Pi according to [Bleno without root](https://github.com/sandeepmistry/bleno#running-without-rootsudo) (some functionality of the module requries root, but that is optional)

 If you get an errormessage similiar to this one: `Module version mismatch.
-Expected 48, got 47.`, you need to rebuild bleno, because Electron is build on another version.
+Expected 48, got 47.`, you need to rebuild bleno, because Electron is build against another Node version.
 To do this:

 1. cd into `MagicMirror/modules/ble_app_interface/node_modules/bleno`